Zap the Generational Gap!

 Patrick Clapp, Owner and Operator, Coffeestamp

-Andrew Watling, Associate Director of Dining, Washington University in St. Louis
+Andrew Watling, Director for Dining Services, Washington University in St. Louis

 Closed since March 2020, the Grounds for Change Cafe at Washington University in St. Louis needed some new life to reopen.
 Our campus dining team and contract partner searched for options to revitalize the space.
 Come and learn about our journey to discover local talent in our community and the process to set up a local operator into a campus cafe.
 Hear from Coffeestamp owner, Patrick, about the challenges small businesses face in partnering with campus dining programs, and how we worked together to turn a struggling café space into something special for our community!